 LGBTQ movies have always had a wide spectrum — from teenage romances to high-school love interests to individuals on the verge of exploring their sexuality and orientation.
 Filmmakers have so far demonstrated a good understanding of the sensitivity of the subject matter.
 We’ve witnessed a great deal of LGBTQ movies which have impressed us with their stories.
 Many of these LGBTQ films have even turned out to be cult classics.
 It would also be noteworthy to mention here that many of these flicks have hit the screens only post 2010s, thus making this a golden era for LGBTQ movies.

 However, most of them explore the simple (yet not so simple at times) question of self-discovery and sexual identity that this subject naturally includes.
 The freedom in which some characters are luckily born into is, unfortunately, lower than the oppression and secrecy others have to face.
 Regardless, they all matter and deserve the viewer’s attention.
-With all that said, here’s the list of really good LGBTQ movies on Netflix that are available to stream right now:
+With all that said, here’s the list of really good Lesbian and gay movies on Netflix that are available to stream right now:

 27. Below Her Mouth (2016)

 Although many have termed ‘Below Her Mouth’ as only sexually motivated, it still makes a cut for one of the most popular and watched LGBT movies – mostly for the sexually explicit scenes, though.
 ‘Below Her Mouth’ is the narrative of two women – Jasmine and Dallas – who have a lesbian relationship and are neck deep into their worlds filled with sex, passion and an undying lust for each other.
 However self-indulgent the movie might seem, ‘Below Her Mouth’ still stands up to the sub-genre and is a definitive watch, for the viewers want to know which direction the story is moving towards.
 The film was widely slammed for being a directionless venture and for having a confusing, vague title, but it still has several memorable moments.